 The 2019 NICE guidelines have recommended several circumstances where thrombectomy should be offered, together with intravenous thrombolysis (where not contra-indicated and within the licensed time window).

 Contra-indications for thrombolytic treatment

 The following suggest haemorrhagic stroke or other reasons to avoid thrombolysis :

 - Symptoms suggestive of subarachnoid haemorrhage.

 - Stroke or serious head injury in the preceding three months.

-- Major surgery or serious trauma within two weeks.
+- Major surgery or serious trauma within three months.

 - Previous intracranial haemorrhage.